 What do TRADA recommend?

-Excerpt from the report “However, for high-rise residential buildings over 18 metres, the amended requirement in Regulation 7 attached to Requirement B4 effectively trumps this.
+Excerpt from the report “However, for high-rise residential buildings over 11 metres, the amended requirement in Regulation 7 attached to Requirement B4 effectively trumps this.
 You will have to comply with Regulation 7 and so passing a test to BS 8414 using materials that don’t achieve an A1 or A2 rating will still not be acceptable.
-For other circumstances, e.g. non-residential buildings over 18 metres, it would be acceptable”.
+For other circumstances, e.g. non-residential buildings over 11 metres, it might be acceptable”.

 More information on Fire rated Aluminium timber cladding

 Technowood has been solving Architectural problems for 30 years.
 Now available in the UK, CPD’s being presented most days of the week in London direct to architects and designers.
 They also have a showroom in Sky House Design Centre in Amersham.

 They offer technical advice about A2 Fire-rated wood laminated Aluminium cladding.

 Technowood is real wood, real grain with real certification.
 It has been used all over the world in the harshest weather conditions.
 It has experience, durability and thousands of references.